Andrea Escobar: Modelling career

 Escobar won the Elite Model Look Colombia 2003 and placed number 16 out of more than 100 contestants in the finals of Elite model look held in Singapore.
 She then signed a contract with Stock Models in Bogota.
 A year later Escobar was scouted by the agency Michelle Pommier and moved to Miami.
 Later that year she changed her agency to Joy Front Management.

 Her list of clients includes an exclusive show of Roberto Cavalli's birthday party as her first job in the USA.
 She has worked with major designers like Agata Ruiz De La Prada, Adolfo Dominguez, Custo Barcelona, Marck Jacobs, Bvlgary, Cartier, American Eagle, Rosa Cha, La Martina, MAC cosmetics, Diesel, Cosmopolitan Magazine, Avanti, South Pole, Gab, Tommy Hilfiger, Sauvage, Beats by Dr Dre, Gottex, Steve Madden, Federciks of Hollywood, YSL, and Victoria's Secret.

 Escobar has participated in music videos with artists like Luis Fonsi, Romeo Santos, Ludacris, Pharrell Williams, Lil Wayne, Wycleft, T.I, Timbaland, Pitbull, and David Guetta.

 She also was the cover of Diners magazine in August 2004, the cover of Vitalika for the month of July in 2009, and Revista Don Juan had her as the cover of the month of August in 2013.
 She has appeared on the pages of Infashion (Colombia), Fuscia (Colombia), Caras (Colombia), Novias (Colombia), Revista TV & Novelas (Colombia), Miss & Bliss (Brazil), Eres (Mexico), & (Miami), Ocean drive (Miami), Dmag (Argentina), Venue magazine (Miami), Esquire Latin America (South and Central America), Esquire magazine (Colombia) among others around the globe.

-Escobar is also active in helping others in 2004 was part of a campaign with the name of "Cartagena look 2004" to raise money getting help for those affected by the rain in Colombia.
-She collaborates with Amigos For Kids and Little Lighthouse Foundation.
+Escobar is also active in helping others.
+In 2004, she was part of a campaign named "Cartagena look 2004" to raise money for getting help for those affected by the rain in Colombia.
+She collaborated with Amigos For Kids and Little Lighthouse Foundation.